Skip to content

 Frequently Asked Questions

-What is a cron expression?
+What is a cron expression and how is it used?

-How do I read a cron expression?
+How do I read a crontab schedule expression?

-Read left to right: minute (0-59), hour (0-23), day of month (1-31), month (1-12), day of week (0-6, Sunday=0).
-An asterisk (*) means every value, and a slash (/) means intervals.
+Read the five fields left to right: minute (0-59), hour (0-23), day of month (1-31), month (1-12), day of week (0-6 where Sunday is 0).
+An asterisk (*) matches every value, a slash (/) sets intervals, and a comma separates individual values.
+For example, 0 9 * * 1-5 means 9:00 AM every weekday.

-What does */5 mean in cron?
+What does */5 mean in a cron expression?

 Is my data safe?

-What cron formats are supported?
+Which cron formats and platforms are supported?

 Ad